Zaimea/site-policy/zaimea-privacy-policies/policy.md

 ### Contact

-Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to [mail@zaimea.com].
+Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to [mail@zaimea.com] or on our [contact page](route('contact')).